zpainter/iassist/content/community/antiracism-resources.md

 [Articles/toolkits/rubrics (in .csv format)](https://github.com/iassist/content/antiracismresources/arttoolkrubr.csv) for building anti-racism into the process of working with data across the research lifecycle.

-The group is also collecting essays to briefly summarize [varying national perspectives about collecting data by race] (https://github.com/iassist/content/antiracismresources/essays).
+The group is also collecting essays to briefly summarize [varying national perspectives about collecting data by race](https://github.com/iassist/content/antiracismresources/essays).

 Finally, the Action Group is interested in co-sponsoring with IASSIST's Professional Development Committee (PDC) webinars on related topics such as different international approaches to/attitudes about race and discrimination; and/or, a panel of researchers to talk about the challenges of finding and/or cleaning/preparing/joining data on racial topics.